Taxman: Background and inspiration

 George Harrison wrote "Taxman" at a time when the Beatles discovered they were in a financially precarious position.
 In April 1966, a report from the London accountancy firm Bryce, Hammer, Isherwood & Co. advised them that despite the group's immense success, "Two of you are close to being bankrupt, and the other two could soon be."
 In his 1980 autobiography, I, Me, Mine, Harrison says: "'Taxman' was when I first realised that even though we had started earning money, we were actually giving most of it away in taxes; it was and still is typical."
-As their earnings placed them in the top tax bracket in the United Kingdom, the Beatles were liable to a 95% supertax introduced by Harold Wilson's Labour government; hence the lyric "There's one for you, nineteen for me".
-The lyric specifically refers to the fact that the supertax rate takes 19 shillings from each pound taxed, leaving one shilling for the person or business being taxed, one pre-decimal shilling being equivalent to five decimal pence.
+As their earnings placed them in the top tax bracket in the United Kingdom, the Beatles were liable to a 95 per cent supertax introduced by Harold Wilson's Labour government; hence the lyric "There's one for you, nineteen for me".

 John Lennon helped Harrison complete the song's lyrics.
 Lennon recalled in 1980: "I threw in a few one-liners to help the song along, because that's what he asked for.
 He came to me because he couldn't go to Paul [McCartney], because Paul wouldn't have helped him at that period."
 Lennon said he was reluctant to agree to Harrison's request, since it was "enough to do my own and Paul's [songs]", but he did so "because I loved him and didn't want to hurt his feelings".